FAQs: AG Bell Financial Aid Programs

-No, applications are only available during specific times of the year.
-It’s best to check the AG Bell website several times a year for the most updated information.
+No, applications are only available during specific times of the year beginning in February.
+It’s best to check the AG Bell website periodically for the most updated information.
 If you become a member of AG Bell and provide an email address, you will receive weekly updates that will notify you when any financial aid or scholarship programs open.

 Can we apply if we do not know an AG Bell member?